Pre-Work Assignments & Textbooks

-Orientation Pre-Work Case Study (required)
+Orientation Case Study (required)

 A Case Study Analysis will be provided prior to Orientation – read the case thoroughly and come prepared with detailed notes and analysis.
 This is not a graded assignment, but the exercise will familiarize you with the case study methodology that many Wake Forest MBA faculty utilize in class.

-Excel will be used extensively in Business Analytics and other courses.
+Excel will be used extensively in Business Analytics and other MBA courses.
 Please review the Excel for Students collection on LinkedIn Learning.
 This learning collection was curated specifically for the Wake Forest MBA programs.
-Students can log into LinkedIn Learning using their WFU credentials to gain access to this learning collection and TONs of other free training.
+Students can log into LinkedIn Learning using their WFU credentials to gain access to this learning collection and TONS of other free training.

 All textbooks are required and included with your tuition.
 Books will be provided prior to the first day of classes.